muennix/IbHandler/README.md

 The connection instance is stored in mxh.con if you would like to access it directly.

-Let's check the liquid funds available in a given currency, e.g. USD:
+Let's check the liquid funds available in a given currency, e.g. USD (Note: This function is synchronous):

 	mxh.get_available_cash(currency = "USD")

-Now, let's see what the current BID price of Apple looks like
+Now, let's see what the current BID price of Apple looks like (also a synchronous function):

 	mxh.getprice("AAPL",pricetype="BID")

-or let's check multiple prices at once
+or let's check multiple prices at once (synchronous as well):

 	symbols = ["AAPL","GOOG","NFLX","MSFT","IBM"]
 	mxh.getprices(symbols,timeout=10, pricetype="BID")

 you can get hundreds of prices this way.
 They are automatically split up in blocks of 50 symbols that are requested at once.
-If you want to increase this number, e.g., because your account allows a larger number of concurrent lines of real-time market data, you can do it by
+If you want to increase this number, e.g., because your account allows a larger number of concurrent lines of real-time market data, you can do this by

 	mxh.getprices(symbols,timeout=10, pricetype="BID", maxdatalines = 100)

 If you want to specify the primary exchange on which the market data should be gathered, use the primExchDict parameter to provide a dict with Symbol->Exchange tuples.
 Please refer to the source code for more information.

 ### Placing orders
-WARNING: Although I am using this interface in a productive environment, it still in beta and it might not work properly in your envorement.
-Please test extensively with a paper trading account before placing orders on an actual account!
+WARNING: Although I am using this interface in a productive environment, it is still in beta and it might not work properly in your envorement.
+Please test extensively with a paper trading account before placing orders on an actual account.
+Use at your own risk!

 In order to place an order, we first create a contract:

 	contract = IbHandler.makeStkContract("GOOG")

-Currency in USD by default and exchange is set to SMART.
+Currency is USD by default and exchange is set to SMART.
 If you want to change this, you can do so by

 	contract.m_currency = 'EUR'
 	contract.m_exchange = 'IBIS'